OpenMS/OpenMS-docs/docs/quick-reference/glossary.md

   mzXML is an open data format for storage and exchange of mass spectroscopy data, developed at the SPC/Institute for Systems Biology.

-Spectra
+spectra
-  Singluar of spectrum.
+  Singular of spectrum.

-Spectrum
+mass spectrum
   A mass spectrum is a type of plot of the ion signal as a function of the mass-to-charge ratio.
 These spectra are used to determine the elemental or isotopic signature of a sample, the masses of particles and of molecules, and to elucidate the chemical identity or structure of molecules and other chemical compounds.